openedx/brand-openedx/README.rst

 The file structure serves as an interface to be implemented for custom branding and theming of Open edX.

-This project contains branding assets and themes for edx.org.

 -----------------------
 How to use this package
 -----------------------